Alex-Unnippillil/enterprise-garage-sale-app/SETUP_GUIDE.md

 ### Step 3: Environment Variables Setup

-Create the following environment files:
+Create the following environment files.
+The client relies on `NEXT_PUBLIC_API_URL` to locate the server:

 **`client/.env.local`:**
 ```env